QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 testing repos](/doc/testing/).

 ### Qubes 4.1
-The recommendedation and relevant SALT forumulae and command from 4.0 remain the same.
+The recommendedation, commands, and SALT forumulae from 4.0 remain the same.

-However, backend updates to 4.1 now automatically open a terminal window in your update vm (the qube that proxies your updates, or the qube you are seeking to update if you have no proxies setup).
-The log from that terminal will be saved back to the VM that was updated.
+dom0 updates in 4.1 will demonstrate a new behavior.
+A terminal window is now opened in your update vm, from which you may observe the progress of tasks and logs as they are compiled.
+At the end of the process, logs are sent back to dom0.
+Any y/n commands you may need to respond to, should be responded to from your dom0 terminal window.

 ## Upgrading to avoid EOL